Close Menu

 In a conversation with CVJ.CH, Lucas A. Ereth, Managing Partner at GenTwo, shares insights into his background and “assetization”.
 This is a process that converts bankable and non-bankable assets into investable securities within the traditional banking system.

-With operations in 28 countries, GenTwo is focused on democratizing access to investment by connecting unconventional assets such as uranium, forests, intellectual property or meme coins to traditional finance.
+With clients in 28 countries, GenTwo is focused on democratizing access to investment by connecting unconventional assets such as uranium, forests, intellectual property or meme coins to traditional finance.
 The company aims to unlock a $78 trillion market of unbankable assets and drive inclusivity and fairness in the financial ecosystem.

 CVJ.CH: Please briefly introduce yourself and your journey in the financial world.